jvadair/getcrtime/README.md

 # GetCrTime
 A stupidly simple way to get creation time on ext4 filesystems.
+It's about time.

 # Usage
 getcrtime \<file or directory>